tobeycarman/pestdemo/README.md

 ## Naming conventions

+Generally any generated files will have the "case name" as a pre-fix to the filename.
+The "case name" will usually be the same as the directory name for all the files related to a pest run.

-Pest requires a number of special files, and we have found it helpful to group the files for a certain calibration run by using a naming convention.
-So for example pre-fixing each file used in a particular calibration run or suite of runs with some kind of `case-name`.
-In fact, this convention is partially enforced by PEST - the name of the "control file" (with extension `.pst`) is used as the "case name" and all the output files are named using this "case name".
-We have extended the pattern to mark the input files and the helper script files that we created for running pest.
+This convention is partially enforced by PEST - the name of the "control file" (with extension `.pst`) is used as the "case name" and all the output files are named using this "case name".

 Additionally, all files for a certain run will go into a named folder within your working directory (pest folder?).